leiless/sqlite3-ngram/README.md

   `Hello`, `新世界`

-The tokenization is based on [UTF-8](https://en.wikipedia.org/wiki/UTF-8#Encoding) character boundary.
+The tokenization is based on [UTF-8](https://en.wikipedia.org/wiki/UTF-8#Encoding) character and character category boundary.

 The ngram currently support is in range `[1, 4]`, larger ngram can be supported but it's usually unnecessary.